josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍯_Finding_HoneyBot/README.md

 - Data collection
 - Recording or documentation

-**No inference is made beyond what connects these domains.**
+If no documented overlap exists, **no claim is made**.

 ---

-## 🧭 What This Project Produces

-### ✅ Yes
-- Timelines
-- Funding → activity mappings
-- Role-based accountability analysis
-- Identification of **who should audit**, not who should be accused
-- Identification of **who may require notification**
-- Regulatory and policy gap analysis

-### ❌ No
-- Accusations
-- Guilt attribution
-- Vigilantism
-- Doxxing
-- Survivor identification
-- Speculative intent analysis

----

-## 🧠 Affected Parties (Definition)
+## 🧠 Affected Parties (Non-Doxxing Definition)

-An **affected party** is **not** a perpetrator or suspect.
+An **affected party** is **not** an accused individual.

 An affected party may include:
 - students
 - researchers
 - staff
-- participants
 - speakers
-- attendees
+- participants or attendees

 …whose:
 - data
 - likeness
 - communications
-- participation
+- recorded participation
 - work output

-may have been used, recorded, stored, or associated with activities **funded or convened** by Epstein-linked entities **without full disclosure**.
+may have been used, stored, processed, or associated with activities **funded or convened by Epstein-linked entities**, **without full disclosure**.

-This project exists to identify **where notification or audit may be required**, not to name individuals publicly.
+The objective is to identify **where notification or audit obligations may exist** — not to publish names.

 ---

 ## ⚖️ Compliance & Governance Lens

 Analysis is framed through:
-- data protection principles (e.g. consent, transparency, notification)
+- data protection principles (consent, transparency, notification)
-- research ethics standards
+- human-subjects research ethics
 - safeguarding duties
 - donor governance policies
 - institutional duty of care
+- dual-use research oversight norms

 **Criminal thresholds are not required** to trigger:
 - audits